Alternate Rogue: Expanded

 You are dedicated student of the toxic arts and are able to produce potent poisons.
 You gain the following benefits:

-Exploit equal to your
+to your Intelligence modifier.

-as a bonus action.
+bonus action.

 Alternate Skulker